Mathématique: Chapter 45

 They looked at one another in silence.

-“Discover the truth of your own experience,” Lam said quietly, “in whatever way you can.
-Don’t let the NID keep you locked away, simply for the sin of getting injected with something against your will.”
+“Discover the truth of your own experience,” Lam said, “in whatever way you can.
+Don’t let the NID keep you locked away just because you were injected with something against your will.”

 He raised his eyebrows at her.

 “The Icarus Project,” Lam said, “needs a leader.
 Unnamed Committee Number Four needs another member.
-Dr. Jackson can’t carry all of this by himself.”
+Dr. Jackson can’t carry all this by himself.
+Don’t give up.”

-Young looked away, nodded once.
-“When are they going to start?”
-He waved a hand, a loose circle in the air, unable to meet her eyes.
+Young thought of Jackson, up all night, powering through the day, a thousand things going wrong while the Ori tore through the Milky Way, planet by planet.
+“When are they gonna start?”
+He waved a loose circle in the air, unable to meet her eyes.
 “With all of it.”

 “You hear anything about Rush or Vala?”